-- 692. The Inquiry heard from some survivors who were abused by others of a similar age, or those placed in the same setting, in what is known as 'peer-on-peer' abuse.
-This occurred across all settings that the Inquiry investigated.
-During the Inquiry period. there was often a culture of physical or sexual violence in care settings where staff condoned or even encouraged peer-on-peer abuse between residents. - 693.
+- 692. programmes to help support parents, whānau and caregivers delivered through day care, preschool, school, sport and recreational settings, and other institutional and community settings to increase knowledge of abuse and neglect and its impacts and build skills to help reduce the risks of abuse and neglect. - 693.
 The Education Review Office released a special review report on Wesley College (in Pukekohe) in June 2023.
 Concerns for the safety of students at Wesley College and its hostel were raised by the Education Review Office and the Ministry of Education which led to the review.
 The report stated:

-"Although on the decline, there is evidence that entrenched practices and harmful traditions continue to persist that place students at risk of violence, bullying and discrimination."367
+"Although on the decline, there is evidence that entrenched practices and harmful traditions continue to persist that place students at risk of violence, bullying and discrimination."

-694. Oranga Tamariki has reported that 84 percent of the harm experienced in residences in 2023 was caused by other children, with 11 percent caused by staff.368 The Inquiry also heard reports of peer-to-peer abuse in disability settings:
+694. Oranga Tamariki has reported that 84 percent of the harm experienced in residences in 2023 was caused by other children, with 11 percent caused by staff.
+The Inquiry also heard reports of peer-to-peer abuse in disability settings:

 "Staff told me "off the record" that Paul's injuries were the result of him being regularly assaulted by other residents.
-They told me that Paul had been pinched and punched by other residents."369
+They told me that Paul had been pinched and punched by other residents."